EARN-A-BIKE IS FULL! NO SIGNUPS UNTIL FURTHER NOTICE

 How long does it take?

-After completing the 15-hour work-trade and picking your bike, you have up to 30 days to build and finish your bike.
-Generally, it takes most participants about 5 hours to build up their bike.
-Community Cycles has limited resources for storage of bikes.
-If your bike is not ride ready after 5 hours or your schedule does not accommodate for timely completion of your bike, our instructors will oversee its completion and our staff mechanics will make the necessary final adjustments for you.
+It takes most participants 6-7 sessions to build up their bike.
+In order to complete the program in a timely manner, you must be prepared to do at least one shift per week.
+If your schedule will not allow you to work that often on your bicycle, it may be better to simply purchase a bike, along with the membership to Community Cycles.
+We have limited resources for storage of bikes.
+If your bike is not ride ready after 7 sessions or your schedule does not accommodate the timely completion of your bike, our instructors can oversee its completion and our staff mechanics will make the necessary final adjustments for you.
 We will help you, but we cannot guarantee your bike to be ready by a specific date, so make sure you allow enough time if you want your bike ready for a specific date or event.

 How do I sign up?